ohenley/ib-ada/readme.md

 - potential order commission (through fake place orders)

 ## Usage
-- Being library code, ib-ada is to be driven by another application.
-See [ib-rest](https://github.com/ohenley/ib-rest).
+Being library code, ib-ada is to be driven by another application.
+See (ib-rest)[https://github.com/ohenley/ib-rest].
-- This library interface are essentially calls exposed in ib_ada-communication.ads/adb.
+This library interface is the calls exposed in ib_ada-communication.ads/adb.
-- This library is not, per se, properly sealed in terms of the highest Ada standards.
-This was on purpose to help move fast, refactor on the go as I reverse discovered what implementation requirements emerged.

 ## Acknowledgments
-- Thanks to @erdewit for his [ib_insync](https://github.com/erdewit/ib_insync) work which provided a sound 'reverse engineering map'.
+- Thanks to @erdewit for his (ib_insync)[https://github.com/erdewit/ib_insync] work which provided a sound 'reverse engineering map'.
-- Thanks to @maxicus for his [ib-tws-api](https://github.com/maxicus/ib-tws-api) work which provided a sound 'reverse engineering map'.
+- Thanks to @maxicus for his (ib-tws-api)[https://github.com/maxicus/ib-tws-api] work which provided a sound 'reverse engineering map'.